FlowFuse/website/src/blog/2024/09/node-red-if-else-logic-guide.md

     return outputs;
     ```

 Now, you will see that the Function node has four outputs, each corresponding to the sequence of conditions we have written.
-For example, the message for the first condition will appear at the first output of the Function node, the message for the second condition will be at the second output, and so on.
+For example, the message for the first condition will appear at the first output of the Function node, the message for the second condition will appear at the second output, and so on.

 Regarding the outputs being sent, the Function node initializes an array with `null` values to ensure all outputs are accounted for.
 When a specific condition is met, the corresponding index in this array is updated with the desired message.
 For example, if the temperature is high and the humidity is low, the message will be set at `outputs[0]`, which is the first output.
-If no condition is met, the output remains `null`, meaning nothing is sent for that output, ensuring that only the relevant outputs are populated with messages.
+If no condition is met, the output remains `null`, meaning nothing is sent for that output, ensuring only the relevant outputs are populated with messages.

 3. Next, drag four Debug nodes onto the canvas.
 Connect each Debug node to one of the outputs from the Function node.
 This setup will allow you to see the messages routed through each output in the Debug panel.
 4. Deploy the flow by clicking the "Deploy" button in the top-right corner of the Node-RED editor.